-Management Issue: Refers to the issues identified in Section 5.2 of the Plan of Management
+Management Objectives: Refers to the objectives identified in Section 5.2 of the Plan of Management.

-Objectives and Performance Targets: Refers to the objectives for General Community Use / Park / Natural Area land (the "core objectives") and the landscape master plan Objectives that are nominated in Section 5.1.3.
-It also provides performance targets that can be used to measure outcomes.
+Performance Targets: Provides performance targets that can be used to measure outcomes.
 This is in accordance with s.36(3)(b) of the Local Government Act 1993.